 Don’t worry if there are some bruises.
 They’ll “cook out” as the pears poach.
-Slide the pears into the hot liquid, bring back to a gentle simmer, and poach for five minutes.
+Slide the pears into the hot liquid, making sure they’re completely submerged to avoid discoloration (a parchment lid or plastic plate can help weight them down).
+Bring the liquid back to a gentle simmer poach for five minutes.
 Then, with a large spoon, turn them over.
 Poach another ten minutes until the pears are soft all the way through (test with a cake tester or toothpick if you like).
 When the pears are done, let them cool about an hour, then either use them or store them in their liquid in the refrigerator for up to 3 days.

 Depending on your taste and/ or the time of year, a variety of other spices can be added to the poaching liquid, including cinnamon (a stick), cloves (a few), cardamom pods (one) and even black peppercorns (a teaspoon).
 Get as creative as you like!

 UPDATE: What kind of wine?
 Good question!
 Reader Jeffrey suggests a something sweet and German, a Riesling or even a gewustraminer.
 However I do know some folks on the other end of the spectrum who swear by a dry and oaky chardonnay.
 Choose according to your tastes!